Metadrop/ddev-aljibe/README.md

 ### Website quality audits with Unlighthouse

 Unlighthouse is a tool for auditing website quality, performance, SEO, and accessibility.
-It used Lighthouse under the hood to perform these audits.
+It uses Lighthouse under the hood to perform these audits.

 Aljibe includes Unlighthouse integration to help you maintain high-quality websites.

-Unlightouse is able to autodiscover site's URLs and follow a sitemap.
+Unlighthouse can autodiscover site URLs and follow a sitemap.

 To run it against your local site, use the following command: